DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 4. Window
 5. Check your answers

+Users can cancel out of the flow at any time using the ‘Cancel’ link.
+If they do so, we do not save their progress and return them to the list of placements.

 #### Subject level

 The first step in the ‘Add placement’ flow is to select the subject level.

+The subject levels include:

+- primary
+- secondary

+We show the subject level options as radio buttons.

-This question is not asked if the school’s education phase is primary or secondary.
+We do not ask this question if the school’s education phase is primary or secondary.
 In this case, we default the answer to the school’s education phase and move the user straight to the appropriate list of subjects.

 ##### Validation rules